VTrappler/vtrappler.github.io/_pages/about.md

 Who am I ?
 ---
-I recently defended my PhD at the Université Grenoble Alpes (Grenoble, France), in the Inria research team named [AIRSEA](https://team.inria.fr/airsea/en/).
+As of december 2021, I am a postdoctoral researcher in the joint laboratory between AI4Sim (part of Atos R&D), and AIRSEA (Inria research team), where I work on *Data Assimilation in latent spaces*.

-**I'm currently looking for a postdoc position, either in France of abroad.**
+I defended my PhD in June 2021, at the Université Grenoble Alpes (Grenoble, France), in the Inria research team named [AIRSEA](https://team.inria.fr/airsea/en/).

 My research interests are (but not limited to)
 * Optimisation Under Uncertainties